 From understanding what it’s, to how it works, and how to use it effectively in your workplace.
 We’ve got you covered.

-The DiSC profile assessment is a behavioral assessment tool that measures four key behavioral styles: Dominance, Influence, Steadiness, and Conscientiousness.
+The DISC profile assessment is a behavioral assessment tool that measures four key behavioral styles: Dominance, Inspiring, Supportive, and Conscientiousness.

 By answering a series of questions about their behaviors and preferences, individuals can determine their primary and secondary styles.